youssefbm2008/Zero-Knowledge-Proofs-MVP-/README.md

 ## Problem Statement

-> Recent break-throughs allow the use of zero-knowledge proofs in real-world applications.
+> Recent break-throughs allow the use of zero-knowledge proofs to protect sensitive data and therefore mitigate multiple security risks.
+They are not widely utilised because there exists no simple interface which allows non-expert software developers to utilise these assertions in their applications.

+~~Recent break-throughs allow the use of zero-knowledge proofs in real-world applications.
 Such proofs can assert the correctness of a computation while keeping the data hidden.
-Yet, zero-knowledge proofs are _currently_ not widely utilised because there exists no simple interface which allows non-expert (security) software developers to utilise these assertions in their applications.
+Yet, zero-knowledge proofs are _currently_ not widely utilised because there exists no simple interface which allows non-expert (security) software developers to utilise these assertions in their applications.~~

 ## Solution

+> We develop a simple and universal interface that allows any non-expert software developer to include assertions of zero-knowledge in their applications.
+This interface allows interchangeable access to our highly optimised ZK libraries as well as existing libraries.

-> We develop a simple interface that allows any non-expert software developer to include assertions of zero-knowledge in their applications.
-As such, this interface allows to connect to existing ZK libraries without *any* cryptographic / security knowledge.
+~~We develop a simple interface that allows any non-expert software developer to include assertions of zero-knowledge in their applications.
+As such, this interface allows the connection to existing ZK libraries without *any* cryptographic / security knowledge.~~

 ~~We develop a simple, easy-to-use API/SDK that allows a software developer to include zero-knowledge proofs in their applications.~~

+'simple' --> Use without expert knowledge
+'universal' --> Support of wide range of programming lanuages

  ### What exactly do we want to build?

  API, SDK, Libraries, Products